Metacognitive Decision Making Framework for Multi-UAV Target Search Without Communication: Introduction

+On the other hand, the self-cognitive search method doesn't rely on inter-UAV communication and is suitable for situations involving a large search region.
+The self-cognitive approach searches the target by navigating the agent with the waypoints in search space generated using various probability distributions (e.g. Levy, Uniform, Gaussian).
+The Levy Search (LS) is a stochastic search that uses Levy distribution to determine the search direction \cite{ppap17} and is useful when targets are distributed sparsely in a region \cite{ppap18}.
+Other popular stochastic searches are Brownian Search (BS) based on Gaussian distribution and Uniform-random Search (US) based on uniform distribution \cite{ghose}.
+Many decentralized algorithms were developed to imbibe UAVs with cognitive decision-making abilities, such as when-to-search and when-to-attack \cite{pap10,senpap3,pap11}.

-The above-mentioned cognitive-based approach performs a search using a single sensor.
-The use of multiple sensors for object detection and tracking was found to be more effective than using a single sensor \cite{mm1,DGhose2,SingleMulti}.
-Typical scenarios where using two or more sensors in target identification is proven to be more effective are forest firefighting \cite{oms}, rescue operation during natural disasters \cite{sp1}, and precision agriculture \cite{sp2}.
-Some of these studies employ a specific search methodology based on the target types to be confirmed.
-In many cases, the nature of the target is prior unknown.
-Unlike single sensor-based search techniques, the use of multiple sensors introduces the following challenging factors: a) "which among the multiple sensors to be used now", b) "when the switching from one sensor to another should occur" and c) "how to self-regulate the stochastic search" to maximize the search efficiency.
-Hence, a generic methodology for multi-sensor based UAVs decentralized stochastic search to address the above-mentioned challenges.
-In this paper, we propose a novel metacognitive approach to adapt dynamic decision making ability using multiple sensors.
-Recently, researchers in artificial intelligence have used the metacognition framework for designing robust and intelligent algorithms for pattern classification problems \cite{SateeshSuresh, KartickSuresh, DoraSuresh, Dhika1} and learning in a dynamic environment \cite{Josyula,WongSuresh}.
-Using the principle of metacognition, this paper addresses a generic computational framework for a decision making system that enables \emph{autonomy} in each UAV for self-regulating the strategies and \emph{self-awareness} based on the sensor information.
+Most of the existing cognitive-based approach performs a search using a single sensor.
+The use of multiple sensors for object detection and tracking for real-world applications like forest firefighting \cite{oms}, rescue operation during natural disasters \cite{sp1}, and precision agriculture \cite{sp2} is more effective than using a single sensor \cite{mm1, DGhose2, SingleMulti}.
+Unlike single sensor-based search techniques, the use of multiple sensors introduces the following challenging factors: a) "which among the multiple sensors to be used at a given time", b) "when the switching from one sensor to another should occur" and c) "how to self-regulate the stochastic search" to maximize the search efficiency.
+Hence, a generic methodology for multi-sensor based UAVs decentralized stochastic search to address these challenges.
+This study focuses on a novel metacognitive approach to adapt dynamic decision-making ability using multiple sensors.
+Recently, researchers in artificial intelligence have used the metacognition framework for designing robust and intelligent algorithms for pattern classification problems \cite{SateeshSuresh, KartickSuresh, DoraSuresh, Dhika1} and learning in a dynamic environment \cite{Josyula, WongSuresh} using the principle of metacognition.